 Yes!
 Unfortunately, in a significant proportion of cases, back surgery either results in no improvement in pain levels, or sometimes in worsening pain.
 If you have had back surgery and have not improved, we can still almost certainly help you.
 If possible, try chiropractic or acupuncture before having back surgery.
 Many patients have found that they improve enough to not require surgery after all.

-We are registered with all of the major insurance companies, including BUPA, AXA/PPP, Norwich Union and Simply Health.
+We are registered with all of the major insurance companies, including BUPA, AXA/PPP, Norwich Union, Simply Health and Cigna.
 Check with your insurance provider regarding your specific entitlement to insurance cover.
 If you are thinking of using your health insurance policy to cover the costs of your care, please contact the clinic on 01992-535970 or 07973-279389 for further information.

 Ready to banish pain and other symptoms?
 Ready to get active again?